 This can arise due to cultural differences in what is expected of the wine or personal taste.
 The aim of the systematic approach is to assess quality components such a depth of flavour, complexity, balance, elegance, length and integration so as to arrive at an objective decision as to the wine’s quality.

-As we go through the Wine Tasting Courses in London you will find wines that you like and probably be surprised by some.
+As you work your way through the Wine Tasting Courses in London, you will find wines that you like and probably be surprised by some.
 Whatever your likes and dislikes you will have a grasp of why some wines appeal and others do not and enjoy your wines all the more.